How Egypt became the greatest superpower of the ancient world

 The fall of this ancient superpower was a gradual process, slowly caused by a combination of internal struggles and external threats.

-The New Kingdom, often considered the height of Egypt's power and prosperity, began to decline around the 11th century BCE.
+The New Kingdom is often considered the height of Egypt's power and prosperity, but after the death of Ramsses XI in 1070 BCE, Egypt began to decline.

-Also, the rise of new powers in the region, such as the Assyrians and Persians, posed an existential challenge to Egypt's long-term dominance.
+Also, the rise of new powers in the region that conquered Egypt, such as the Assyrians in 671 BCE and Persians in 525 BCE, brought an end to Egypt's autonomy.

 The final blow came with the conquest of Egypt by Alexander the Great in 332 BCE.